13 Gift Basket Entrepreneurs Confess

 Mistake #13 – Selling without Listening

-Cheryl Pliskin, owner of Jest Notes & Baskets recalls:
+Cheryl Pliskin, former owner of Jest Notes & Baskets recalls:

 I’d have to say that the biggest SELLING mistake was doing just that: selling without listening.
 It takes time to learn how to network properly and without being in the prospect’s face BEFORE establishing a relationship.
 Learning that giving first was significant, learning that there has to be a need before you can suggest a solution and learning patience were huge.